monix/monix.io/_tut/docs/3x/reactive/observable.md

 For instance, convenient way to share `Observable` is using `Hot Observable` but it's not referentially transparent.
 However, you could do the same using `doOnNext` or `doOnNextF` and purely functional concurrency structures from `Cats-Effect` such as `Ref` or `MVar` to share state in more controlled manner.

-Decision is up to the user to choose what's better for him and his team.
+Decision is up to the user to choose what's better for them and their team.

 ## Execution